QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 ![Logo](./resources/images/readme/header.png)

-## Knowledge Mining Bootcamp - Build a Cognitive Search Solution for business documents using Microsoft AI Platform
+## Knowledge Mining Bootcamp - Build an Azure Cognitive Search Solution for business documents using Microsoft AI Platform

 ## About this course